Likelihood of Confusion Factors: Everything You Need to Know

 Frequently Asked Questions

 The Lanham Trademark Act of 1946, also called the Lanham Act, defines a trademark as, "any word, name, symbol, or device or any combination thereof" used by any person "to identify and distinguish his or her goods, including a unique product, from those manufactured or sold by others and to indicate the source of the goods, even if that source is unknown."
 This act protects trademark holders from infringement by allowing them to claim trademark infringement against any person who uses their mark without the owner's consent.

 If you need help with the likelihood of confusion factors, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.